Art-Sells/Arells/Build-Notes.md

 all these should start of as exactly like this for each Metamask and Base wallet:

-walletConnected: false <- (this should change to true after successful wallet connection and false after successful wallet disconnection)

 assetConnected: false <- (this should change to true if wallet balance for asset matches cVactTaa and back to false if it doesn't)

 if

-walletConnected: false

-then

-(Connect Metamask/Base) button...

-if

-walletConnected: true

-then

 (Connect Ethereum with Metamask/Base) button should show